Master of Science in Taxation (MST)

 Suffolk’s MST is designed for those who have a background in accounting as well as those who don't.
 And whether you’re a working professional or a full-time student, our class schedule is designed to meet your needs.

-Program faculty, including Professor James Angelini and Accounting and Taxation Professor Michaele Morrow, have been actively sought out by the media to offer insight into 2017's sweeping tax code changes.
+Program faculty, including Professor James Angelini and Professor Michaele Morrow, have been actively sought out by the media to offer their insight.

 - James Angelini offered tips for taxpayers in the Boston Globe